nnadede/ENGM4602Project_ND_Temi/README.md

 By default, it listens on http://127.0.0.1:5000.

 ### 5. Install and Run the React Front-End
+Make sure you have downloaded and installed Node.js on your system prior to running the 'npm install' and 'npm start' commands otherwise, it wouldn't work.

 Inside the react-frontend folder, run:
 ```
 cd react-frontend